 2013, 9.5/10

-After three solo albums of under-achieving rootsy rock, Isbell’s girlfriend arranged an intervention and put him in rehab for alcohol addiction.
-The Isbell that emerged was more focused and writing more personal songs, achieving the potential that his work with the Drive-By Truckers hinted at.
+After three solo albums of underachieving rootsy rock, Isbell’s girlfriend arranged an intervention.
+She put him in rehab for alcohol addiction.
+Isbell emerged more focused, with more personal songs.
+On Southeastern he achieves the potential that his work with the Drive-By Truckers hinted at.
 These songs are mostly stripped down to basic acoustic arrangements.

 Southeastern isn’t perfect – the irritating rocker ‘Super 8’ is a good candidate for worst song on a great album – but Southeastern is a masterful work by a talented songwriter.